A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Discussion and Conclusions

-\item We detect two distinct redshifted emission peaks at different velocities ($\Delta v \approx 400\ {km\ s^{-1}}$) for the \mgii\ 2803 {\AA} emission line.
-The \mgii\ emission corresponding to these peaks is also spatially extended similar to the full \mgii\ emission profile.
-The observed primary emission component is more extended along the declination direction by $\approx 8.1$ kpc ($\approx 2.5$ kpc after seeing+shear correction).
-While the observed secondary emission component is more extended along the declination by $\approx 2.4$ kpc.
-After correcting for the seeing+ lensing shear, the secondary component shows more extent along the right ascension direction by $\approx 2.5$ kpc (Figure \ref{fig:muse_mgII2803_primary_secondary_CARC} \& Table \ref{tab:CARC_MgII_distances}).
+\item We detect two distinct redshifted emission peaks at different velocities ($\Delta v \approx 400\ {\rm km\ s^{-1}}$) for the \mgii\ 2803 {\AA} emission line.
+The \mgii\ emission corresponding to these peaks is also spatially extended, similar to the full \mgii\ emission profile.
+The primary emission component is more extended along the declination direction by $\approx 2.5$ kpc after seeing+lensing shear correction.
+However, the secondary component shows more extent along the right ascension direction by $\approx 2.5$ kpc after correcting for the seeing+ lensing shear.
+(Figure \ref{fig:muse_mgII2803_primary_secondary_CARC} \& Table \ref{tab:CARC_MgII_distances}).
 This is an evidence for the complex, inhomogenous, and asymmetric nature of the geometry of galactic outflows.

-\item The kinematic offset ($\Delta v \approx 400\ {km\ s^{-1}}$) and different morphology of the two \mgii\ 2803 {\AA} emission components suggest that these two emission peaks may be tracing two different parts of the outflowing gas.
-The outflowing gas may have different origin (e.g. different discrete star-bursts, or originating from different star-forming regions), although they appear approximately co-spatial in projection (Figure \ref{fig:residual_MgII_full_2803_CARC}).
+\item The kinematic offset ($\Delta v \approx 400\ {\rm km\ s^{-1}}$) and different morphology of the two \mgii\ 2803 {\AA} emission components suggest that these two emission peaks may be tracing two different parts of the outflowing gas.
+The outflowing gas may have different origin (e.g. different discrete star-bursts, or originating from different star-forming regions), although they appear approximately co-spatial in projection (Figures \ref{fig:MgII2803I_radial_x_y}, \& \ref{fig:MgII2803II_radial_x_y}).

-\item We detect the residual \mgii\ emission in the different images of star-forming regions.
-Image 3 (tracing almost the whole galaxy) shows a radial extent of $29.7_{-1.6}^{+1.6}$ kpc.
-The radial extent of the residual emission is $6.0_{- 0.2 }^{+0.2 }$ kpc, $7.0_{-0.2}^{+0.3}$ kpc, and $8.5_{-0.1}^{+0.1}$ kpc at the $3\sigma$ significance for regions E, U, and B, respectively (Figures \ref{fig:sourceMgII_full_123} \& \ref{fig:src_MgII_radial}).
-This shows that individual star forming regions either started the outflows at different times or they ejected the outflows at different velocities.
+\item We detect \mgii\ emission in different of star-forming regions of the galaxy.
+Image 3 (tracing almost the whole galaxy) shows an observed radial extent of $24.5_{-1.6}^{+1.6}$ kpc.
+The observed radial extent of the \mgii\ emission is $9.6_{- 0.2 }^{+0.2 }$ kpc, $9.0_{-0.2}^{+0.3}$ kpc, and $7.4_{-0.1}^{+0.1}$ kpc at the $3\sigma$ significance for regions E, U, and B, respectively (Figures \ref{fig:sourceOII_FeII_MgII_full_3EUB} \& \ref{fig:src_radial_3EUB_OII_FeII_MgII}).
+This shows that individual star forming regions either started the outflows at different times, or they ejected the outflows at different velocities. \item The covering fraction $C_f(r)$ for {\feii} emission is higher than $C_f$ for {\oii} at all radial bins.
+In addition, $C_f$ approaches zero at 10 kpc for {\oii} and 15 kpc for {\feii}.